-In the event of a change that has a material impact upon the Firm's ability to obtain the best possible result for client orders, a review will be readily undertaken to assess the arrangements which the Firm has in place to achieve best execution on a consistent basis.
-A material change shall be a significant event that could impact parameters of best execution such as cost, price, speed, likelihood of execution and settlement, size, nature or any other consideration relevant to the execution of the order.
+In the event of a change that has a material impact upon the Firm's ability to obtain the best possible result for client orders, a review will be readily undertaken to access the arrangements which the Firm has in place to achieve best execution on a consistent basis and at least annually.
+What is material will depend on the nature and scope of any change.
 The most recent version of this Policy will always be available on our website www.rencap.com, and we will endeavor to notify clients with whom we have an ongoing relationship of any material changes to our order execution arrangements or this Policy.